Statue of Friedrich Wilhelm von Steuben: Later history

+Location and design

+The statue is located on the northwest corner of Lafayette Square, near the intersection of Jackson Place and H Street NW in Lafayette Square, Washington, D.C.
+The remaining foreign sculptures in the square include Comte de Rochambeau, Marquis de Lafayette, and Tadeusz Kościuszko.

-The bronze statue is of a standing Baron von Steuben in Continental Army uniform (with sash, boots, tricorn hat, and cape) looking into the distance while inspecting Continental Army soldiers in 1778.
-The statue sits atop a square pink granite base: the front and back feature ornament reliefs, and the left and right have figures in bronze.
+The bronze statue, measuring 10 feet tall (3 m), is of a standing Baron von Steuben in Continental Army uniform (with sash, boots, tricorn hat, and cape) looking into the distance while inspecting Continental Army soldiers in 1778.
+The statue sits atop a square pink granite base measuring 15-feet tall (4.6 m): the front and back feature ornament reliefs, and the left and right have figures in bronze.
 The base is flanked by two sets of allegorical figures: one to the southwest and the other to the northeast.
 The figures on the northeast side are two male figures symbolizing military instruction and the figures on the southwestern side are two female figures symbolizing commemoration.

-Inscription

 The front of the base has the following inscription (topped by an American eagle):